 Nowadays, it the visitors’ favorite place to throw coins, as it is supposed to bring good luck or grant a wish: do you want to try?

-These are only a few of the wonders you can see at St. Clement’s Basilica: join us on our Underground Rome and Catacombs Tour, there is so much more to discover!
+These are only a few of the wonders you can see at St. Clement’s Basilica: join us on our Underground Rome and Catacombs Tour to visit San Clemente and other fascinating subterranean sites in the Eternal City!